ellielamox-IP/Qudditch-Counter-Project/README.md

-Court Counter Sample App
+Quidditch Counter Sample App
 ===================================

-Keeps track of basketball scores for two teams.
+Forked and modified to Quidditch Counter project.
 Used in the Udacity Android for Beginners course.

 Pre-requisites
 --------------